johnmavro/Machine-Learning-Optimization/README.md

-Fashion-MNIST with linearization of the loss:
+-Fashion-MNIST with linearization of the loss:
 1 hidden layer with 1500 neurons each.
 (gamma=1, alpha=2)